Traffic Safety Section

-- Give your car some time to warm up before driving.
-Always make sure that all the windows are cleared of frost or ice buildup before driving, not while driving.
+- Warm up your vehicle before driving, and ensure all the windows, lights, and your license plates are cleared of frost or ice buildup before driving.

-- If the pavement is wet give yourself some extra distance between you and the person in front of you.
-If conditions are slick, double your normal following distance.
+- If the pavement is wet or icy keep extra distance between you and the vehicle in front of you.
+In wet or icy conditions it is recommended to at least double the normal following distance.

-- Bridge surfaces will always freeze or ice over before roadways.
+- Bridge surfaces freeze or ice over before roadways.
 Prepare for this by slowing before crossing bridges.
 Avoid braking while crossing bridges if possible.

 If you have traffic related questions you may contact Sgt.
 Mike Murray, Sgt.
-Aaron Evans or Captain Don Frizzell by calling or clicking on their e-mail addresses below:
+Aaron Evans or Captain Mark Liebig by calling or clicking on their e-mail addresses below: